junquant/mlproject/code/README.md

 # Code Directory

-This is the directory for all data processing and learning codes.
 Below is a description of what each file does.

 ### 00_read_data.py
 * Create the labels for the columns based on the codebook provided together with the PAMAP2 dataset